 Patience and persistence go hand in hand.
 Practice both.

-It makes no sense to be disrespectful of those who hold the power to help you.
+Be professional.
+Public servants do NOT work for you.
+In fact, public servants don’t actually work for the government of the day.
+Not directly.
+When you are working with the public service you serve some legislative charter and not a customer.
+Therefore, it never helps to be disrespectful of those who hold the power to help you.
 So keep your emotions in check.
 It’s all too easy for a public servant to move your issue or concern down the list – or drop it altogether.
-Getting what you want from government means being on your best behaviour.
+Getting what you want from government means being on your best behavior.
 When you are, you make it that much more difficult for a public servant to keep on ignoring your particular issue, concern or proposal for change.

-So there are the seven P’s of dealing with government: Passion, Purpose, Proof, Perception, Persistence, Patience and Professional.
-If you can keep them all in mind, you vastly increase your chances of success in getting government to take the action you want.
+Public service plays a essential role to all societies.
+However, working with them is different to working with businesses or company’s.
+Therefore you must change your expectations.
+For this purpose take head of the 7Ps of working with the public service.
+If you can keep them all in mind, you vastly increase your chances of success in getting the government to take the action you want.